extism/js-pdk/README.md

 # => "{\"count\":4}"
 ```

+## How it works

+This works a little differently than other PDKs.
+You cannot compile JS to Wasm because it doesn't have an appropriate type system to do this.
+Something like [Assemblyscript](https://www.assemblyscript.org/) is better suited for this.
+Instead, we have compiled QuickJS to Wasm.
+The `extism-js` command we have provided here is a little compiler / wrapper that does a series of things for you:

+1. It loads an "engine" Wasm program containing the QuickJS runtime
+2. It initializes a QuickJS context
+3. It loads your js source code into memory
+4. It parses the js source code for exports and generates 1-to-1 proxy export functions in Wasm
+5. It freezes and emits the machine state as a new Wasm file at this post-initialized point in time

+This new Wasm file can be used just like any other Extism plugin.

 ## Why not use Javy?

 Javy, and many other high level language Wasm tools, assume use of the *command pattern*.
 This is when the Wasm module only exports a main function and communicates with the host through stdin and stdout.
 With Extism, we have more of a shared library interface.
 The module exposes multiple entry points through exported functions.
 Furthermore, Javy has many Javy and Shopify specific things it's doing that we will not need.
 However, the core idea is the same, and we can possibly contribute by adding support to Javy for non-command-pattern modules.
 Then separating the Extism PDK specific stuff into another repo.